-- Students who meet the following score standards for ACT, SAT, or TAKS tests may be exempt from college readiness standards in a specific skill area if the tests have been taken within the approved time frame.
-Students must provide official scores to the Admissions Office prior to enrollment in order to qualify for this exemption. - ACT: composite score of 23, combined with a minimum of 19 on the English and/or the mathematics tests; test date no more than five years prior to enrollment - SAT: combined score of 1070 (Critical Reading Section + Mathematics Section), a minimum of 500 on both the verbal (Critical Reading) and Mathematics tests; test date no more than five years prior to enrollment - TAKS: Minimun score of 2200 on both English Language Arts and/or Math Sections with at least a 3 on writing compnent of the 11 grade TAKS; test date no more than three years prior to enrollment. - 2.
-Students enrolled in a certificate program of one-year or less with 42 or fewer semester credit hours. - 3.
-Students who are retired or have been honorably discharged from active duty in the armed forces of the United States, the Texas National Guard or a reserve component of the armed forces of the United States on or after August 1, 1990 are exempt from testing requirements.
-Appropriate documentation of status is required. - 4.
-Students currently serving on active duty in the armed forces of the United States, the Texas National Guard, or service in a reserve component of the armed forces of the United States with at least three years service prior to enrollment at TSTC are waived from testing requirements.
-Students on active duty must present a letter from their commanding officer or current duty papers for each semester of enrollment.

-Testing and remediation policies and College readiness standards are subject to change without notice.
-Contact the Testing Office for more information.
+Students who meet the following score standards may be exempt from college readiness standards if the tests have been taken within the approved time frame.
+Students must provide official scores to Testing Services prior to enrollment in order to qualify for this exemption:

+ACT: Composite score of 23, combined with a minimum of 19 on the English and/or the Mathematics tests; test date no more than five years prior to enrollment

+SAT: Combined score of 1070 (Critical Reading Section + Mathematics Section), a minimum of 500 on both the Verbal (Critical Reading) and Mathematics tests; test date no more than five years prior to enrollment

+TAKS: Minimum score of 2200 on both English ٠ Language Arts and/or Math Sections with at least a 3 on Writing Component of the 11 grade TAKS; test date no more than five years prior to enrollment.

+Other Exemptions:

+A student who has graduated with an associate or baccalaureate degree from an institution of higher education.

+A student who transfers to an institution from a private or independent institution of higher education or an accredited out-of-state institution of higher education and who has satisfactorily completed college-level coursework as determined by the receiving institution.

+A student who has previously attended any institution and has been determined to have met readiness standards by that institution.

+A student who is enrolled in a certificate program of one year or less (Level-One certificates, 42 or fewer semester credit hours or the equivalent) at a public junior college, a public technical institute, or a public state college.

+A student who is serving on active duty as a member of the armed forces of the United States, the Texas National Guard, or as a member of a reserve component of the armed forces of the United States and has been serving for at least three years preceding enrollment.

+• A student who on or after August 1, 1990, was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a member of a reserve component of the armed forces of the United States.

+An institution may exempt a non-degree-seeking or non-certificate-seeking student.